 Employing this methodology within the real estate industry, this could add a new layer of knowledge to your prospective process.
 Ann adds “you can also save your search criteria and get a weekly report listing anyone new who matches the customers you’re looking for”.

 Learn what’s happening in your prospect companies

-Knowing what is happening in your prospect’s business world may sound like it is more suited to commercial real estate sales within the corporate sales environment, it isn’t and do not excuse this routine.
+Knowing what is happening in your prospect’s business world may sound like it is more suited to commercial real estate sales within the corporate sales environment, it isn’t and does not excuse this routine.

 It pays to be informed.
-Without knowing valuable, key information of what is happening in your prospect’s work environment, you could be selling to someone about to change roles, companies or they may been just made redundant.
+Without knowing valuable, key information of what is happening in your prospect’s work environment, you could be selling to someone about to change roles, companies or they may be just made redundant.
 A real estate transaction may now be toward the bottom of their list of priorities.

 “LinkedIn makes discovering these changes easy.
 You can follow any company that has a LinkedIn page.
 That way you’ll see anything that changes directly in your updates.
 It’s an easy way to stay up to date and spot new opportunities.”

 Use groups for more than simply keeping up to date

 LinkedIn groups are known as an ideal way to remain updated within an industry/appreciation, but they can also be a great way to discover new prospects.
 Anna advises “Member questions are great for telling you about frustrations and unmet needs.
 They can also give you the perfect reason for making contact with a prospect.”